rombrew/gp/README.md

 ## TODO

-* Add all subtract operations to GP configuration file.
+* Add all subtract operations to the GP configuration file.
-* Add data subset (from current page) export to CSV.
+* Add the command line options to control GP.
-* Optimize line drawing on long lines random test.
+* Optimize line drawing performance on the random test.